Buriy88/online-book-store/README.md

-# Online Book Store — Spring Boot REST API
+# BookHub API — Spring Boot REST API

 A production-ready REST API for an online bookstore.
 Shoppers can browse/search books, manage a cart, and place orders.
 Admins manage the catalog and order lifecycle.
 The project was built step-by-step as a portfolio piece and follows clean layering, strong validation, CI, and containerized deployment.